 Top Parks in Oldham County KY

 Many people looking for Oldham County homes for sale also want to know where are the closest parks.
 Wendell Moore Park is definitely one of those parks to visit.
 A favorite park for many residents in the South Oldham area.
-Located only minutes from Oldham County High School, across the street from the Oldham County Country Club, and on the same grounds as the Aquatic Center.
+Just recently they completed the new and upgraded playground in September 2022.
+Located only minutes from Oldham County High School.
+Across the street from the Oldham County Country Club, and on the same grounds as the Aquatic Center.

 This park has a large and small playground, a basketball court, and even paved walking paths that run alongside the Reformatory Lake.

 Located off of HWY 22 in Crestwood is the Briar Hill Park.
 Tucked in between the Orchard Grass neighborhood and the Briar Hill Estates neighborhood.
 This park has many features.
 Tennis courts, a playground, volleyball, and also walking trails.